TomerHimi/Machine_Learning_Seminar/README.md

 **Notes:**

-1) When reviewing a presentation pay attention to the explanations and additional information displayed below each slide.
+1) When reviewing the presentation file, pay attention to the explanations and additional information displayed below each slide.

 2) **How to run simCLR code?**